AlexanderRichey/dotfiles/README.md

 ## Getting Started

-Symlink dotfiles to their approprate locations.
+Symlink dotfiles to their appropriate locations.

 ```bash
 # Here's a couple examples...